-Before you can interact with the k6 Cloud service, whether it's for streaming results or running tests in the cloud, you'll need to authenticate.
-Your Auth Token is what enables this and allows you to interact with the k6 Cloud using the k6 CLI or through the REST API.
-To get your Auth Token, please visit this page.
+You'll need to authenticate in order to use k6 Cloud, whether it's for streaming results or running tests in the cloud.
+Your Auth Token enables the interaction with k6 Cloud using the k6 CLI or through the REST API.
+Get your Auth Token.

 Below are some examples on how to utilize the token to authenticate.